Jakub Kindl: Playing career

 On 9 January 2016, Kindl was placed on waivers and later assigned to the Grand Rapids Griffins.
 Prior to being placed on waivers, he played in 23 games with the Red Wings, recording two goals and three assists.
 His plus-3 rating in overtime leads the Wings this season.
 On 4 February, Kindl was recalled by the Red Wings.
 Prior to being recalled by the Red Wings, Kindl recorded two goals and one assist in nine games for the Griffins since he was assigned on 11 January.
 He was again assigned to the Griffins on 23 February.

 On 27 February 2016, Kindl was traded by the Red Wings to the Florida Panthers in exchange for a sixth-round pick in the 2017 NHL Draft.

 At the conclusion of his contract with the Panthers, Kindl left the NHL as a free agent and later returned to his homeland in signing a one-year deal with HC Plzeň of the Czech Extraliga on 18 October 2017.

 After two seasons with Plzeň, Kindl left at the conclusion of his contract continuing his European career in Germany by agreeing to a one-year contract with Kölner Haie of the DEL on 5 July 2019.

 On 2 December 2022, he signed for Storhamar Hockey in Fjordkraft-ligaen for the remainder of the 2022/23 season.
+He later extended his contract until the 2023-24 season.

+After not playing for most of 2024-25, Kindl signed on 5 February 2025 to play the remainder of the season with Kiekko-Pojat in Mestis, the second tier of professional hockey in Finland.